Recognized for Personalized Approach to Learning Inside and Outside the Classroom

 Sisson currently has a fourth field trip under development that takes students to New Mexico to explore the terrain.
 “The fourth trip involves a gaming format that I hope to unveil soon,” she said.

 Many students see science as courses they need to take to graduate and that they’ll never need to use what they learned later in life.
 Sisson tries to change that way of thinking in her students.

 “I want my students to be citizen scientists,” said Sisson.
 “One of my teaching goals is to make students see how they use science in everyday life.”

 One way Sisson does this is by having students collect soil samples around Houston to help create a soil map.

 “If a house is built on the wrong type of soil, most likely the homeowner will have to foot the bill for a foundation repair,” said Sisson.
 “Knowing soil types can help my students be smarter home buyers down the road.”

 Sisson also takes pride in her approach to learning outside the classroom.
 She serves as secretary of the Yellowstone Bighorn Research Association, a leader in earth science field education founded in 1936 by Princeton geologists.

 “The Yellowstone Bighorn Research Association is where we go to conduct our field camp,” said Sisson, who has taught at the association’s site in Red Lodge, Montana, for 30 years.
 She has helped organize the UH field camp for the past 15 years.
 The camp is nationally recognized by the Geological Society of America.

-The geology field camp program enables students to learn how to identify geologic problems and address them in the field, enhance field measurement and mapping skills, and grow technical skills by focusing on field problems related to different rock types.
-The camp consists of two courses, which are a degree requirement for UH undergraduates who major in geology.
+The geology field camp program helps students learn how to identify geologic problems and address them in the field, enhance field measurement and mapping skills, and grow technical skills by focusing on field problems related to different rock types.
+The camp consists of two courses, which are a degree requirement for UH undergraduates majoring in geology.